rezaarifi/casestudy/README.md

 # Customer API Case Study
 This is a case study to showcase API design.
-This includes a basic CRUD operation for customer in basic usecases .
+This includes a basic CRUD operation for customer in basic usecases.
 It follows [API design first](https://dzone.com/articles/an-api-first-development-approach-1) approach for development.
-RAML is used for design of RESTful api.
-The primary focus in this stage is in API design and testing the api with basic stub implementation with the help of APIkit.
+RAML is used for design of RESTful API.
+The primary focus in this stage is in API design and testing the API with basic stub implementation with the help of APIkit.
 Further implementation can be performed in next stage.
 The API can be accessed [here](/src/main/api).

 ## Commentary on usecase 1
 **Assumptions:** It is assumed that a client may consumes the customer API each 5 minutes in order to have a copy of customers in its own database.
 Depending on other constraints any of the following design considerations can be taken in to account.